SolveH/deep-learning-intro-in-VR/README.md

 The user progress through the application by doing 3D-puzzles, calculations, and quizzes, based on the course-material.

 # Motivation
 There is a large need for AI competence worldwide.
-Also, having good technological tools for learning has shown to be more important than ever, due to the global pandemic of 2020.
+Having good technological tools for learning has shown to be more important than ever, due to the global pandemic of 2020.
 We wanted to see if VR can be a valuable tool for fulfulling the need of AI competence.

 # Publications